qutech/qupulse/README.md

 ### Folder Structure
 The repository primarily consists of the folders `qupulse` (source code), `tests` and `doc`.

-`qupulse` contains the entire Python source code of the project and is further partitioned the following packages of related modules
+`qupulse` contains the entire Python source code of the project and is further partitioned the following packages of related packages

 - `pulses` which contains all modules related to pulse representation.
 - `hardware` containing classes for hardware representation as well as hardware drivers
 - `utils` containing miscellaneous utility modules or wrapping code for external libraries
-- `_program` contains general and hardware specific representations of instantiated (parameter free) pulses.
-It is private because there is no stability guarantee.
+- `program` contains general and hardware specific representations of instantiated (parameter free) pulses.
+- `expression` contains the expression interface used by qupulse.

 Contents of `tests` mirror the structure of `qupulse`.
 For every `<module>` somewhere in `qupulse` there should exist a `<module>Tests.py` in the corresponding subdirectory of `tests`.